Well-Being on Two Wheels

 And there are many advantages to riding a bicycle over driving a car, particularly for short, local trips.
 For example, riding more and driving less alleviates traffic congestion, lowers air pollution levels, reduces risks of obesity and increases physical fitness, and reduces climate-changing CO2 emissions.

-Bike commuting lowers transportation costs as a bike is much less expensive own, operate and maintain than a car.
-It reduces costs for roadways and parking spaces as six bikes can fit in one car lane and twenty bikes in one car space.
-It reduces material usage cost as only 22 pounds of metal versus 3500 pounds for a typical car.
+Bike commuting lowers transportation costs as a bike is much less expensive to own, operate, and maintain than a car.
+It reduces costs for roadways and parking spaces as six bikes can fit in one car lane and twenty bikes can fit in one car space.
+It reduces material usage cost as only 20-ish pounds of metal are needed for a typical bike versus 3500 pounds for a typical car.
 It reduces energy costs as bikes don't require fossil fuels to operate.

 And cycling is a far more efficient mode of human powered transportation than walking and is vastly more energy efficient than other common publics transportation choices.

-Electric bicycles are now rapidly gaining in popularity around the world as they are immensely efficient, affordable, have a very low carbon footprint, and can be charged using renewable energy.
+Electric bicycles are now rapidly gaining in popularity around the world as full or partial car replacements.
+They are immensely energy efficient, affordable, fun, have a very low carbon footprint, and can be charged using clean renewable energy.
 They effectively flatten hills and provide the same exhilarating boost one feels with a strong tailwind.

 Commuters on electric bikes travel faster, farther, and have more fun getting to work or to the local grocery store or coffee shop.
 Utilitarian riders can carry larger loads using powerful electric motor-assisted cargo bikes.